levi770/web3-service/README.md

 - ```"bytecode"```, required for contract deploy operation in blockchain.
 - ```"arguments"```, is double colon (::) separated arguments fields for contract constructor (ex.: ```"argItem1::argItem2::[\"argArrayItem1\",\"argArrayItem2\"]::argItem3"```).
 - ```"asset_url"```, ```"asset_type"```, ```"meta_data"``` is optional fields, if setted, service will create common metadata object for this collection.
+- `"asset_url"`, is a file key in AWS S3, it will be downloaded from S3 and uploaded to Pinata IPFS node and IPFS url will be setted to metadata object.

 Output data:
 ```json